Explore The Heart of Orléans

 Making Meaningful Connections

-We’re happy to stop by, say hello, and drop off a welcome kit of useful information for your business – including the benefits of being part of the BIA, and tips on how you can participate.
-Don’t hesitate to contact us to arrange a visit.
+We’d love to stop by, say hello, and drop off a welcome kit packed with useful info for your business!
+From the benefits of being part of the BIA to ways you can get involved, we’re here to help.
+Feel free to reach out to schedule a visit!

-One of the best ways to stay in touch with what is going on in Orléans is through subscribing to our newsletter, The Heartbeat.
-Business members receive two emails a month, community members receive a monthly email.
-So we won’t flood your inbox!
+One of the best ways to stay in touch with what is going on in the Heart of Orléans is through subscribing to our newsletter, The Beat.
+Emails go out twice a month!

 For a Vibrant and Economically Strong District